 Life Inside the Camp

-The camp also had various punishment areas, such as the “Standing Cells,” where prisoners were confined in unbearable conditions, and the “T-House,” where they were tortured and interrogated.
+The camp also had different punishment facilities including the ‘Standing Cell’ where prisoners were detained in conditions that were almost unbearable, and the ‘T House’ where they were both interrogated and tortured.

 Resistance and Liberation

-Sachsenhausen was liberated by the Soviet forces in April 1945.
-The camp then became a Soviet Special Camp, detaining former Nazi officials and other individuals suspected of war crimes.
-Today, Sachsenhausen stands as a memorial site and museum, preserving the memory of those who suffered and died within its walls.
+Sachsenhausen was liberated by the Soviet forces On 22 April in 1945.
+It then evolved into a Soviet Special Camp, holding ex-Nazi and other persons of interest to the Soviets for war crimes.
+Today Sachsenhausen is a memorial for the people who suffered at this place and a museum for those who survived.

 If you are in Berlin and wish to visit the Sachsenhausen Concentration Camp Memorial, here are a few essential details to keep in mind: